About the Program

 Declaring the Minor

 The department encourages students to meet with an HRI minor advisor early in their academic careers.
-Advisors will help craft a plan of study, approve elective courses, and help students connect with the faculty members whose work best fits their academic interests.
+Advisors will help craft a plan of study, review, discuss and approve elective courses for the minor.

 Minor Requirements

 Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
-These programs have set requirements and are noted officially on the transcript in the memoranda section, but they are not noted on diplomas.
+These programs have set requirements.

 General Guidelines

-- A minimum grade point average (GPA) of 2.0 is required for courses used to fulfill the minor requirements.
+A minimum grade point average (GPA) of 2.0 is required in the upper-division courses to fulfill the minor requirements.

-- All minor requirements must be completed prior to the last day of finals during the semester in which you plan to graduate.
-If you cannot finish all courses required for the minor by that time, please see a College of Letters & Science adviser.
+All minor requirements must be completed prior to the last day of finals during the semester in which the student plans to graduate.
+If students cannot finish all courses required for the minor by that time, they should see a College of Letters & Science adviser.

 Students are eligible to declare when they: